zyd2001/cs352-Purdue-autoGrading/README.md

 # Grading

+1. Require Pandas
-1. Put the llvm build in the toplevel folder.
+2. Put the llvm build in the toplevel folder.
-2. Put all the downloaded zip file in the PA* folder.
+3. Put all the downloaded zip file in the PA* folder.
 ![Alt text](https://github.com/zyd2001/cs352-Purdue-autoGrading/assets/25120292/2ea324b6-ed1b-4d64-9e52-6aef236c7750)
-3. Execute ./grading.py PA*
+4. Execute ./grading.py PA*
-4. Result will be in `result.csv`
+5. Result will be in `result.csv`

 # Browser Script